drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 )
 ```

-The main tool we are going to use for this is `statistics`.
+The main tool you are going to use for this is `statistics`.

 ```{code-cell} ipython3
 import statistics as st